What is the Modulator?

 The body attaches to the mixing chamber of the tank.
 This means that abrasive particles occasionally sneak back into the modulator during operation.
 Abrasive particles like to stick to the modulator’s core.
 So, add abrasive to the core’s rapid motion, and boom, you’ve made an excellent environment for wear and tear on your modulator.

-Grooves Form and the Seal Breaks
+Grooves Form & the Seal Breaks

 As grooves form on the body and the core’s edges dull, the core begins to shift off-track and fails to seat tightly against the nose.
 When this crucial seal is broken, the fluctuation in pressure decreases (ex: decrease from a 5-2 psi).
 When the pressure decreases, the abrasive fails to fluidize consistently.

-How to Identify a Worn Modulator
+3 Ways to Identify a Worn Modulator

 Rattle vs. Hum